himmAllRight/himmAllRight-source/content/post/scripting-tmux-workspaces.md

 tmux new-session -d -s $session
 ```

-Normally if entering this command directly into the command line, an empty tmux
-session would created an attached.
-However, our script will do a bit more setup
-before attaching.

 #### Name initial default Window (and switch to `zsh`)

-Let's customize the defuault window and give it a name.
-I'll this first tmux
+Let's customize the default window and give it a new name.
+Lets call this first tmux
 window `"Main"`, and have it simply run a [zsh](https://ohmyz.sh/) shell.
 After
 creating a new session, there is only one window, so I know it will be
 identified with the number `0`.
 I can use this with `-t` to rename the window.